-Haman's house was give to Mordecai and Haman's ten sons were publically executed on Haman's gallows.
+Haman's house was given to Mordecai and Haman's ten sons were publicly executed on Haman's gallows.
 What ever happened to Haman's wife Zeresh the story doesn't tell, but it's clear that her scheming days were over (Esther 5:14).
 The victory of the Jews over Haman and his cronies is still celebrated in the feast of Purim.

 🔼Etymology of the name Haman